laurenagra/Build-Your-Team/README.md

 ## Set Up to Run Tests:
 - open your integrated terminal
-- run npm i to initialize dependences (dependencies include inquirer, fs, and echo)
+- run npm i to initialize dependences (dependencies include inquirer, fs, and jest)
 - run npm install --save-dev jest to install our tester
 - npm run test to check that it works properly!

 ## Running This App
 - open index.js in your terminal!
-- run npm i to initialize dependencies
+- run npm i to initialize dependencies if you haven't already done so
-- run npm run test to run the generator
+- run node index to prompt the generator for questions
 - fill out information and the app will create your team profile!